So you have some questions. Ride on! Here are a few answers. If you don’t see what you need, give us a call, we are happy to help.

 What if I damage my bike while I’m on the ride?

-First of all each bike is checked and serviced between each ride.
+First of all each bike is safety checked between each ride.
 You are asked to do a test ride on the greenway path adjacent to our shop.
 If anything seems amiss you are asked to return the bike and notify us.
 If you leave we assume that everything is in order and anything that occurs after leaving is your responsibility.
 If you paid for insurance we’ll take care of the cost or damaged incurred from a crash.
 If you didn’t you’ll pay for our bike tech to repair it at market labor and parts cost.

 What if I don’t return my bike?